 Meditation in Schools Statistics and Facts

-6. Students who practice mindfulness and meditation are able to focus better in school.
+6. Students who practice mindfulness and meditation can focus better in school.

 According to the science of meditation, students who practice mindfulness tend to have better social skills and attention spans, which also benefits their cognitive development.
 In other words, students who practice mindfulness usually behave better in school and tend to have more empathy.

-7. Meditation for health stats show that 90% of educators who practice mindfulness report lower levels of stress, according to a survey.
+7. Meditation for health stats shows that 90% of educators who practice mindfulness report lower stress levels, according to a survey.

 According to the results of a survey that looked into educators and students who have taken the Mindful Educator Essentials and Mindfulness Fundamentals training, 82% of educators who meditate connect better with students, while 80% are able to deliver their curriculum with more ease.

 8. Meditation stats reveal that 89% of students who meditate have improved emotional regulation.

 The same survey results found 83% of students who meditate and practice mindfulness report improved focus, while 79% claim to be more engaged during their classes.